se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

     ```
    <box type="tip">

-   When the increment item count button is clicked, the `item` component will emit a custom event named `increased-count` while the `todo-list` component listens to the `increased-count` event and executes it's own `updateCount` method.
+   When the button is clicked, the `item` component will emit a custom event named `increased-count` while the `todo-list` component listens for this event and executes its own `updateCount` method.
    </box>

 <br>